sam18s/ai_virtual_assistant/README.md

 * **Wikipedia, PyWhatKit, Webbrowser** (Web automation & info retrieval)
 * **Authentication System** (Secure login & session handling)
 * **Dark UI Theme** (For a professional, modern experience)

 ---

+## 📌 Important Note

+> 🧠 **Lucy only works with pre-defined commands**
+> Lucy is designed to respond to a limited but powerful set of commands like:
+> • “Open Google”
+> • “Search on youtube song”
+> • “Convert text to PDF”
+> • “Tell me a joke”
+> • “Search Wikipedia”
+> > • “Lucy ...”
+> • and many more!

+You can also trigger commands through the user interface with a simple click.

+---